 As we cope with the Covid-19 response in Arizona, Moms Clean Air Force is holding all events virtually.
 Keeping our families safe is our top priority.

 Hope will not be cancelled.
 We are stronger together, and a better future for our children keeps us motivated.
 All staff are working from home.
 We are meeting with each other and our lawmakers virtually, and we are exploring ways to best support Arizona communities, especially those for which Covid-19 is an extreme hardship.

 But as the science shows that breathing polluted air can worsen the impacts of Covid-19, the EPA continues to push forward a dangerous, racist agenda that weakens lifesaving pollution regulations.
-Join Moms Clean Air Force in demanding that EPA Administrator Andrew Wheeler must go so that EPA can do its job and protect the health of our children and communities.
+Join Moms Clean Air Force in demanding that EPA do its job and protect the health of our children and communities.

 Parents Latina features Moms Clean Air Force Arizona field organizer, Columba Sainz, and her work fighting for clean air.